Prem3232/financial_market_sentiment_analysis/README.md

 # financial_market_sentiment_analysis
-This the project I have done for the internship in YBI foundation
+This is the project I have done for the internship in YBI foundation